nadeemgori2/employee-admin-portal/README.md

   - Edit and Delete actions with confirmation dialogs
 - **Employee Details** view:
   - Dashboard-style charts for performance, attendance, and leave
+  - More section, charts, and widget can be added
   - Team & expense breakdown (sample/mock data)
 - **Add/Edit Employee** via modal/drawer, fully validated
 - **Mocked REST API** (json-server) for all CRUD/data